Annals of Urologic Oncology

 Abbreviations: NR, not reported; PSA, prostate-specific antigen; PSAD, prostate-specific antigen density; aBiopsy code: A, percentage of positive cores; B, percentage of cores; C, percentage of any core; D, No. of cores, bMean, cMedian; NA, not available.

-Intraductal carcinoma of Prostate (IDC-P)
+Intraductal carcinoma of prostate (IDC-P)

 Background